Student Projects

 This project started with a reading course in the Fall of 2019 on Measure, Topology, and Fractal Geometry by Edgar.
 A particularly beautiful topic in that book is the connection between various representations of complex numbers and fractilings of the complex plane.
 The following spring, Alex explored higher dimensional analogs of this topic by replacing the 2-dimensional complex numbers with the 4-dimensional quaternion algebra (the Hamiltonians).
 Alex presented his results at the 2020 SRC.
 Unfortunately, I do not have a copy of Alex’s poster to share.

-Factor groups of Knot and LOG groups
+Factor Groups of Knot and LOG Groups

 Samuel Chandler (2015 - 2017)